qmsk/backup/README.md

 ### zfs snapshot storage

-The `pvl.backup-zfs` script can be used manage ZFS snapshots with retention intervals.
+The `qmsk.backup-zfs` script can be used manage ZFS snapshots with retention intervals.
 It also supports using rsync to backup remote filesystems onto the local ZFS filesystems before snapshotting.